CharlesShan-hub/PKM/pkm/embedded/c/books/knr/chapter1.md

 ## 1.4 Symbolic Constants

 A final observation before we leave temperature conversion forever.
-It's bad practice to bury ``magic numbers'' like 300 and 20 in a program; they convey little information to someone who might have to read the program later, and they are hard to change in a systematic way.
+It's bad practice to bury''magic numbers'' like 300 and 20 in a program; they convey little information to someone who might have to read the program later, and they are hard to change in a systematic way.
 One way to deal with magic numbers is to give them meaningful names.
 A #define line defines a symbolic name or symbolic constant to be a particular string of characters:

 ## #define name replacement list